 However, more important is the focus of all departments on value creation for customers.
 Finance can organize and systemize information on perceived value and hence actively contribute to strategy development.
 If a company succeeds in its efforts and delivers the highest customer value keeping its cost under control, it will get a strong competitive edge.

-In the next article, we will stay with the current topic and look how price can be managed in the industries where value-based pricing approach is not applicable.
+In the next article, we will stay with the current topic and look at how price can be managed in the industries where a value-based pricing approach is not applicable.

 - Ariely, D. (2010).
 Predictably Irrational: The Hidden Forces That Shape Our Decisions.
 New York: HarperCollins Publishers.